-In preparation for engagement in the process that will continue to unfold at Annual Conference, we encourage people across the church to read the full document, study the scripture passages that undergird the document, and reflect on the following questions:
+In preparation for engagement in the process that will continue to unfold at Annual Conference, we encourage people across the church to read the full document, study the scripture passages that undergird the document, engage in the Compelling Vision Bible Study, and reflect on the following questions:

 - How does the compelling vision reflect the soul of your congregation?
 How does it reflect the soul of the Church of the Brethren?